FinalCAD/resque_jobs_tree/README.md

 This code is defining the tree, then when it launches the sequence of jobs, it:
 * stocks in Redis all the Resque jobs which needs to be done including the needed parameters to run them.
-* stokcs in Redis the childhood relationsips between them.
+* stocks in Redis the childhood relationsips between them.
 * enqueues in Resque the jobs which are the leaves of the tree

 Limitations: